 If you are like me you love the garlic dipping sauce from Papa John's.
 I love this buttery garlic sauce; it is the perfect dipping sauce for pizza.
 Delicious yes, healthy well, chances are you aren't eating pizza to start with.

-You might wonder how you can make a your own garlic dipping sauce for pizza that is similar to Papa John’s.
+You might wonder how you can make your garlic dipping sauce for pizza that is similar to Papa John's.
 I have a recipe for you.
-Papa John’s garlic dipping sauce is a creamy garlic sauce that is perfect to dip those pizza crusts into.
-When you make it from scratch you can use it for so many more things.
+Papa John's garlic dipping sauce is a creamy garlic sauce that is perfect to dip those pizza crusts into.
+When you make it from scratch, you can use it for so many more things.
 You can spread it on bread for a simple garlic toast, or even spread some on a steak just before serving.

-When you make clarified butter you will lose some of the butter in the process.
+When you make clarified butter, you will lose some of the butter in the process.
 So you will end up with about 25% less.
-You will end up with a rich intense butter flavor that will be amazing, and you will be certain to love dipping your pizza slices into this sauce.
+You will end up with a rich, intense butter flavor that will be amazing, and you will be certain to love dipping your pizza slices into this sauce.